jburer/mysampleapi/README.md

 ## myArchitecture

-This is pretty straightforward API that sits independently from the UI and datastore.
+This is pretty straightforward Service that sits independently from the UI and datastore.

 It is designed to be run inside a Docker container.